 The islands are beautiful granite islands with small communities everywhere; the summer tradition, the ocean and the friendly smiles are ever present.
 The fishing community is still active.

 In early August it is the height of the summer season and there will be lots of spectators.
 To have all three distances on the same day makes for a perfect swimrun party.
-This a real celebration of the Swedish summer.
+This is a real celebration of the Swedish summer.